michelegrace/world-builder/README.md

 ## What's got to happen

-- Choose die (D20 for settlements, D6 for events, D4 for history) XX
+✔️ Choose die (D20 for settlements, D6 for events, D4 for history)
-- Toss "Beans" to allow a user to outline the continent(s) XX
+✔️ Toss "Beans" to allow randomize continent(s) configuration ✔️ Clear beans off canvas

-- Allow users to draw map features
+- Allow users to draw/edit map features

-  - Line for the continent x
+  - Line for the continent
   - Brush for the sea edges (?) - Stretch
   - Forest brush
   - Mountain Brush